sinesiobittencourt/sinesiobittencourt/README.md

 ### GDG Organizer | Specialist Linux System/SRE And Technology Evangelist

 - 🔭 I’m currently working on GCP with TERRAFORM, KUBERNETES, DOCKER and JENKINS.
 Eventually, I work with GitLab-CI.
-- 🌱 I’m currently learning DART for Android mobile and IBMCloud
 - 👯 I’m looking to collaborate on open source as well any other projects written Python 3

 ### 📫 How to reach me?